NFL Average FCI® Climbs 6.0% to $505.92; Average Ticket Up 7.3% to $92.75

-The average cost for fans to attend a National Football League game in 2016 surpasses $500 for the first time at $506.71, an increase of 5.8 percent from 2015, according to the Team Marketing Report Fan Cost Index®.
+The average cost for a family of four to attend a National Football League game in 2016 surpasses $500 for the first time at $505.92, an increase of 6.7 percent from 2015, according to the Team Marketing Report Fan Cost Index®.
+The NFL becomes the first of the four North American professional sports to cross the $500 threshold.

 To read the most recent two months of TMR Insider™ news and insights, simply register for FREE Rookie membership.
 Rookies can view select TMR Insider™ content as well as our most recently published Fan Cost Index® report.